chibicode/react-functional-css-protips/README.md

 ### You'd still have to write CSS from time to time

-If some component *must* have a height of 178px and be absolutely positioned from the bottom at 12px, then you **don't** want to make a new class called `height-178` and `bottom-12`.
+If some component *must* have a height of 178px and be absolutely positioned from the bottom at 12px, then you **don't** want to make new classes called `height-178` and `bottom-12`.
 They aren't reusable and probably won't be documented.
 This goes against the philosophies of functional CSS.

 In this case, you should just use write regular CSS which **augument** functional classes: